specificlanguage/wiki.civmc.net/pages/plugins/unique/Transport.md

 Doing both is a bit overkill, but it is possible for those who want to maintain their rails less often, as both need to oxidize before speed slows down.
 And each has a separate chance to oxidize.

-#### Maintanaing rails.
+#### Maintaining rails.

 In most cases, copper under the rails has a 2% chance to oxidize a step whenever a minecart with a player inside ride overtop them, and is not subject to natural oxidation.
 However, for copper blocks to oxidise to exposed copper, the chance is 1.5%.
-Removing oxidation is very simple, just right click the rail with any axe, particles with appear with each step when succesful like so:
+To remove oxidation right click the rail with any axe, particles with appear with each step when succesful like so:
 ![MaintainRail](./media/MaintainRail.png)

 ### Extra Notes